 Animals Who Help the Environment

-Scientists have discovered that bats can eat up to 1,000 insects in an hour.
-Just one colony of Mexican free-tailed bats in Texas consisting of 20 million bats is capable of eating 220 tons (or 55 elephants worth) of insects in a single night!
 Bat species play a vital role in maintaining insect populations and helping to control pest populations, such as mosquitoes.
-This role is perhaps most important to the agricultural sector where insects can cause disease in animals and destroy crops.
-The value that bats supply for the agricultural industry in the role that they play in pest control has been estimated to be over 3.7 billion a year in North America alone.
+Their role is especially important to the agricultural sector, where insects can cause disease in animals and destroy crops.
+Every year, bats contribute $3.7 billion in pest control services to agriculture in North America.

 Bat Populations Are Declining

 Per the 2023 State of the Bats North America report, bats are facing significant threats in the form of habitat destruction, climate change, wind energy and disease.
 According to the report, 98 percent of bat species are losing habitat.
 Agriculture, mining and fires are among some of the activities driving the destruction.